 Strategize Your Career

-Most engineers stall as generalists or specialists.
-Learn why the T-shaped skill stack is the career growth solution top tech companies reward.
+Most software engineers stall as generalists or specialists.
+The T-shaped skill stack is how top tech companies decide who gets promoted.

 Fran Soto's avatar